Are you looking for the best 3 days in Paris itinerary that covers the top sites?

-One of the most well-recognized cathedrals in the world is Notre-Dame de Paris (Our Lady of Paris), a medieval Catholic cathedral on the Île de la Cité in the 4th arrondissement of Paris
+One of the most well-recognized cathedrals in the world is Notre-Dame de Paris, a medieval Catholic cathedral on the Île de la Cité in the 4th arrondissement of Paris

 She is acknowledged worldwide as one of the finest examples of French Gothic architecture anywhere.
 Her history is spectacular and it took hundreds of years to construct her.

-UPDATE: Due to the fire, spring 2019, please research Notre Dame updates.
+UPDATE: Due to the fire in spring 2019, please research Notre Dame updates.
 At this time it is closed, but it is definitely worth it to visit the church to see it and walk around the exterior grounds.

-This historic landmark is another of Paris’ jewels.
 Restoration construction has slowly begun.
-Even though the church is closed the area is crowded and worth a few moments of your time to see this Grand Dame in person, and snap a few pictures.
+Even though the church is closed, the area is crowded and worth a few moments of your time to see Our Lady of Paris in person and snap a few pictures.

-Stop Four: Be Utterly Amazed At Sainte Chapelle
+Stop 4: Be Utterly Amazed At Sainte Chapelle

-Within close walking distance from Notre-Dame de Paris is the dazzling Sainte-Chapelle, a MUST SEE during your 3 days in Paris itinerary!
+Within walking distance from Notre-Dame de Paris is the dazzling Sainte-Chapelle, a MUST-SEE during your 3 days in Paris!
 It is one of the lesser-known chapels in Paris.

 Since it is so near Notre Dame, many people just visit Notre Dame and skip this extremely exquisite chapel, because they are not aware of it.